 We recognize that ads pay for most of our web content.
 Ads are not going away.
-So we replace the bad ads with Brave Ads, which we use to pay publishers and users.
+So with publishers who agree, we replace blocked ads with Brave Ads, which we use to pay publishers and users.
 Brave Ads use anonymous protocols — not tracking pixels — to confirm impressions (details about anonymity coming soon).
 And unlike the ads we remove, Brave ad replacements have a negligible effect on loading performance.

 In the image below, we see the same web sites as those above, with ads replaced using Brave Ads from our ad network partners (represented in light grey).